georgestephanis/WordUp/README.md

    - The menu will automatically close and your browser will open to WordPress authorization page
    - Log in to WordPress (if not already logged in)
    - Approve the "WordUp" application
-   - You'll be redirected back to complete the setup
+   - The menu will automatically update to show your authenticated site and username

 ## Usage